 What happens if you can’t afford a funeral?

 If you’re worried about funeral costs, you’re certainly not alone.
 Amid a cost of living crisis, not to mention the rising cost of funerals, many people are finding it harder to pay for funeral expenses.
-In this guide we examine who pays for a funeral if there is no money and look into some of the different ways you can meet funeral costs when money is tight, whether you’re planning ahead for your own funeral or organising a loved ones.
+So who pays for a funeral if there is no money?
+Whether you’re planning ahead for your own funeral or organising a send-off for a loved one, let's explore some of the ways you can meet funeral costs when money is tight.

 Find out more about Over 50 Life Insurance